crackedsnowboard/code-refactor/README.md

 # code-refactor-HW1
-First homework assignment due 6/11/2020.
-We refactored a web page to increase accessibility
+This project was oriented around refactoring a web page to improve accessibility, which we hoped would improve the site's search engine optimization.

-## Procedural Steps
+## Procedural Steps - What We Did
 * Insert semantic HTML elements into the code
 * Ensure HTML elements follow a logical structure
 * Provide alt attributes for image elements